 No. Absolutely not.
 It’s just so much easier to explain using ‘things’ as an example.
 However, you can apply the above rules to everything you do, e.g., the books you read or the courses you take.
 Moreover, the same thoughts can also be applied to relationships.
-It sounds a bit odd to say “declutter your relationships”.
+It sounds quite harsh if I say “declutter your relationships”.
 But essentially, this is what we have to do when we want to grow.
-But more on this, maybe in another post.
+But more on this, in another post.

 And there you have it.
 These are some thoughts or rules that can help to decide what to declutter.
 I hope they’ll make the decision a little easier for you.